itm4n/PrivescCheck/README.md

 I built on the amazing work done by [@harmj0y](https://twitter.com/harmj0y) and [@mattifestation](https://twitter.com/mattifestation) in [PowerUp](https://github.com/HarmJ0y/PowerUp).
 I added more checks and also tried to reduce the amount of false positives.

-It's still a Work-in-Progress because there are a few more checks I want to implement but it's already quite complete.
-If you have any suggestion (improvements, features), feel free to contact me on Twitter [@itm4n](https://twitter.com/itm4n).

 ## Usage

 Use the script from a PowerShell prompt.